 - Complete the Gift Acquisition form for monetary donations.

-The purpose of the "Gifts Policy and Procedure is to disseminate information to potential donors regarding material donations to the University of South Alabama’s (USA’s) University Library.
+The purpose of the "Gifts Policy and Procedure is to disseminate information to potential donors regarding material donations to the University of South Alabama’s (USA’s) Marx Library.

-The University Library gratefully accepts gifts for the development of its Collection.
+The Marx Library gratefully accepts gifts for the development of its Collection.
 Once accepted, materials given to the Library become the property of the University.

 The Library usually adds to its Collection only gift materials that support the recreational, research, and teaching mission of the Library and the University.
 Remaining gift materials may be disposed of as the Library sees fit.
 At the donor’s request, in advance, items not retained for the permanent Collection can be returned to the donor.